 This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

-Before submitting you should read over the guidelines here, then register an account (or login if you have an existing account)
+Before submitting, please read the author guidelines, then register an account (or log in if you have an existing account)

-Ethnologia Europaea is an interdisciplinary, peer-reviewed journal, founded in 1967, focusing on European cultures and societies.
-In 2015 it was adopted by the International Society for Ethnology and Folklore (SIEF) as its flagship journal.
-Ethnologia Europaea is a membership journal supported by the International Society for Ethnology and Foklore and funded by the Nordic Board for Periodicals in the Humanities and Social Sciences (NOP-HS).Focus and Scope for Ethnologia Europaea
+Ethnologia Europaea is an interdisciplinary, peer-reviewed journal founded in 1967 that focuses on European cultures and societies.
+In 2015, it was adopted by the International Society for Ethnology and Folklore (SIEF) as its flagship journal.
+Ethnologia Europaea is a membership journal supported by the International Society for Ethnology and Folklore.Download Journal Brochure Focus and Scope

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Users have the right to read, download, copy, distribute, print, search, or link to the full texts of articles in this journal and to use them for any other lawful purpose.

 Authors retain copyright.
 Works are released under a Creative Commons license, which provides unrestricted use, distribution, and reproduction in any medium provided the original work is properly cited.
 The Creative Commons License stipulates that: "You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work)."Peer Review

 All article submissions will be double-blind peer reviewed by active researchers.
 Articles will be reviewed by at least 2 peer reviewers, and Ethnographic Snapshots will be reviewed by at least 1 reviewer.
 All communication will be through the joint editors-in-chief.